 2. Create a smarter “Ideas” folder

 You probably have ONE idea folder clumped with everything under the sun.
 It’s probably become just a dump for anything you find remotely interesting.
 And going through it is likely more work than just doing your research all over again.
 Don’t let this happen and create an “Ideas Folder”.
 Within your Ideas Folder, have sub-folders labeled based on criteria relevant to you.
 It could be organized based on social media networks, ad-types, marketing material types, or different target audiences.
-And every time you decide to save something to these folders, don’t just accept the default name.
-Rename the image to something more relevant so you can recall it later.
-Let’s take a look at “FB_CleverSlogan_1.PNG” vs “IMG7918762.PNG”.
-Which one do you think will be more helpful to you down the line when you’ve completely forgotten why you saved this item?

 3. Test Your Headlines/Taglines

 If you’re designing an ad, promotional material, infographic, or social post, then you’ll likely need a solid headline/tagline to entice your viewers.
 Come up with at least 25 (yes, you read that right) tagline/headlines.
 Then whittle them down yourself to the best 10-15.
 This process is important because only through the elimination process will you know what you don’t want in your ultimate design.
 Then present your final list of 10 – 15 to your office mates.
-Just grab them while they’re having lunch or getting coffee and run down the list asking them which one resonated with them.
+Grab them while they’re having lunch or getting coffee and run down the list asking them which one resonated with them.
 Keep a simple tally next to the ones that people are checking off, and there’s your list of winning headlines/taglines.

 4. Design for your audience